Royal Flint Rifles: Commanders

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & insignia
+Uniforms and insignia

 The uniform was similar to that of the regular infantry of the line, with green facings on the red coat from 1759 to about 1763.
 Probably by 1778 and certainly from 1780 the facings were blue.
-On conversion to rifles the uniform changed to Rifle green with black facings (similar to the 95th Rifles).
+On conversion to rifles the uniform changed to rifle green with black facings (similar to the 95th Rifles).
 The amalgamated Royal Denbigh & Flint Rifles wore blue facings, but on regaining its independence in 1876 the Royal Flint Rifles adopted red facings, similar to the KRRC.